Clothes and accessories were shared, as precious hand-me-downs.

-Sometimes, the soft, tulle like lining of the banana stem, would be stripped off and tied as a loin cloth, a protective inner garment, covering the anatomy like a modern day “Thong”.
+There were no departmental stores with a fancy millinery or a haberdashery.
+Knickers and panties had not reached Kodukulanji.
+The younger kids and boys wore shorts they called underwear.
+Sometimes, the older girls, wore a rather innovative substitute for knickers and panties.
+The soft, tulle like lining of the banana stem, would be stripped off and tied as a disposable loin cloth, a protective inner garment, covering the anatomy like a modern day Thong.

 The home sewn, unimaginative version of the brassiere was an unflattering bodice, referred to shyly as a “bowdy”.
 It was not worn to enhance or entice.
-It was worn as part of “operation modesty”, an attempt to squish everything out of sight and lecherous mind.
-It was in reality, a sleeveless squash-in-place that was worn under the chatta, a loose fitting half sleeve V-neck shirt top, that women wore over their mundus or lungis.
+It was worn as part of Operation Modesty.
+This was an attempt to squish everything out of sight and lecherous mind.
+It was in reality, a sleeveless squash-in-place, that was worn under the chatta, a loose fitting half sleeve V-neck shirt top, that women wore over their mundus.

 The mundus, unlike their colourful, printed counterparts, the sarongs and lungis of the Far East, were thick, white, cotton cloth, wound around the lower part of the body.
 It was knotted at the waist, with a pleated fan-like end that covered their slim derrieres.
 The typical Malayalee lady is a V-shape with broad shoulders tapering down to a slim behind.